 - Rheumatoid arthritis

-- Inflammation of the toe joint can lead to erosion and more likely to form a bunion
+- Inflammation of the toe joint can lead to erosion and is more likely to form a bunion

 - Psoriatic arthritis